k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/10_graphit_examples.md

 <img src="/articles/15_web_services_and_graphit/17_Graphit/images/18_graphit_examples_tags.PNG"></img>

 #### grShowNice.graphit
 The **nice** flag is set to TRUE and has been activated at the root node level.
-In the response each tag appears in a new line that is indented according to the position of the tag in the document's hierarchy.<br></br>
+In the response, each tag appears in a new line that is indented according to the position of the tag in the document's hierarchy.<br></br>
 <img src="/articles/15_web_services_and_graphit/17_Graphit/images/19_graphit_examples_tags.PNG"></img>

 #### grOne.graphit